AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 FROM appleStore_description_combined
 ```

-Then I searched for missing values in any key field in both tables.
+</br>Then I search for missing values in any key field in both tables.
 None was discovered.
 ```
 SELECT COUNT(*) AS MissingValues
 FROM AppleStore